e-gov/GOVSSO/TechnicalSpecification.md

 1. User wants to access protected content in client application.
 2. Client application verifies whether user has active client application session and that client application session storage contains a valid (not expired) GOVSSO ID Token.
 3. Client application finds that user ID Token is about to expire in 2 minutes from now and redirects user agent to GOVSSO with a valid SSO session update request.
 The request must include `id_token_hint` and `prompt=none` parameters.
+This is specified in [6.3 Session update request](#63-session-update-request).
 4. GOVSSO validates the request
     1. Verifies that an SSO session is still active for user agent
     2. Verifies that the SSO session subject matches the subject in the received ID Token.
 5. If all validations passed, GOVSSO will issue a new authorization code to the client application.
 6. Using the authorization code, the client application makes an ID Token request to GOVSSO.
+This is specified in [6.2 ID Token request](#62-id-token-request).
 GOVSSO responds with a new ID Token and a directive for the user agent to update SSO session cookie expiration date to `currentTime + 15 minutes`.
 7. Client application stores ID Token into its session storage and shows protected content to user.

 ### 4.3 Logout process